DanielPresas/ThermocheckApp/README.md

-# Video Decoder
+# Thermocheck App

-A simple project that uses OpenCV to get thermal image data.
+A simple project that uses OpenCV to get thermal image data and performs facial recognition.

 ## Building for Windows